A great way to add creativity to your image is by moving your camera during a long exposure.

-- Speed of movement – You can intensify the strength of the blur across your image by moving the camera more slowly.
-This is a great way to create differing images using the same technique.
+- Speed of movement.
+You can intensify the strength of the blur across your image by slowly moving the camera.
+It’s a great way to create different images using the same technique.
 You’ll need a longer

 You need to rotate your camera around this imaginary axis and try to keep the motion as smooth as you can.

-The effect works best with a strong central subject, one that you’re going to zoom into.
+The effect works best with a strong central subject, one that you’re going to zoom in.

 Random Camera Movement

 The final and most abstract form of camera movement is random camera movement.
-This is the most difficult to use effectively.
+This method is the most difficult to use effectively.
 It’s the easiest way to produce a messy photo with no real point of interest.

 A planned movement of some description is the best way to get good results here.

-- Exposure length – Shorter exposures will be better.
+- Exposure length.
+Shorter exposures will be better.
 A short defined movement is easier to produce.
 The longer the

-We’d loved to see examples of your intentional camera movement.
+We’d loved to see examples of your Intentional Camera Movement.
 Have you tried any of the ICM techniques listed in this article before?
 Feel free to share your ICM images and experiences in the comments below!